 Preview videos and offer constructive feedback (in alignment with SINET production process).

-Travel to production sites to serve as educational consultant & coach during conferences, interviews, classroom examples, PD, and other filming events.
+As needed, travel to production sites to serve as educational consultant and coach during conferences, interviews, classroom examples, PD, and other filming events.

-Participate in informal and formal training sessions for process improvement and expertise sharing among writers, editors, producers and other Content staff.
+Participate in informal and formal training sessions for process improvement and expertise sharing among writers, editors, producers, and other content staff.

 Associate Writer